KordonBleu/jumpsuit/README.md

 # JumpSuit
 A sweet canvas game

-## Why?
+## Why the name?
 ```
 Getkey: What about "jumpsuit"
+Flowi: #agreed
 Getkey: The story would be
-Flowi: #agreed
 Getkey: I am the hero
 Getkey: Oh, a chest
 Getkey: What is that